Doty1154/kubernetes-the-hard-arch-way/docs/01-prerequisites.md

 ## Machines

-This tutorial allows you run run a single kubernetes node (which shouldn't be used for production as production systems should have atleast 3 machines in place).
+This tutorial allows you run a single dev kubernetes node (which shouldn't be used for production as production systems should have atleast 3 machines in place).
 The following table lists the four machines and their CPU, memory, and storage requirements.

 | Name    | Description            | CPU | RAM   | Storage |
 |---------|------------------------|-----|-------|---------|